1m1-github/FairPortfolio.jl/README.md

 <br></br>
 ## <p align="center">Usage</p>

+The main innovation is in the `optimize(C::Matrix)` method that takes a covariance matrix with a constant diagonal.

+For convenience, the following method based on prices is also provided.

 Choose n assets which you believe are going to increase in value over the long term.
 For each asset, have a `prices` vector.
 The `prices` vectors for each asset should have equal `length`.
 The prices are denominated in a common ccy.